eyezat680/DevOps-Challenge/README.md

  6. docker version
  7. apt install docker-compose
  8. git clone https://github.com/iPriceGroup/DevOps-Challenge.git
  9. Build the application > docker-compose -f docker-compose.yml up --build -d  </br>
- 10.Rectify all the issue with the code </br>
+ 10. Rectify all the issue with the code </br>
- 11. Until the final step, ensure port 80 is opened > netstat -tulpn | grep 80
+ 11. Until the final step, ensure port 80 is opened > netstat -tulpn | grep 80 </br>
- 12. Test by going to the url http://18.142.90.1/
+ 12. Test by going to the url http://18.142.90.1/ </br>

  # Any details/changes you performed to the provided source code.